Seven Ways The Church Can Shine In The Community

 Isaiah 60:1-3

 Jesus is the light of the world.
-As His instrument to work in the world, the church should be a bright spot.
+The church should be a bright spot as His instrument to work in the world.
 Would you consider your church to be a bright spot in the community?

 Here are seven ways your church can shine in the community: